 - Name, address and contact details

-We collect your information only to carry out our business and deliver our services to you and as may be required to comply with legal requirements.
+We collect your information only to carry out our business and as may be required to comply with legal obligations.

 How do we collect personal information?

-We collect information for service delivery, in ways including but not limited to:
+We collect information for service delivery, such as:

 - documents provided to us